eiffel-community/eiffel-intelligence/wiki/markdown/Running-rules-on-objects.md

 desired rules that they give the desired outcome.
 Therefore it is possible to test the rules on a test instance of Eiffel Intelligence.
 This means that this instance needs to be dedicated to only testing rules and it can be one per company, organization or department.
+In this way every user testing will get its own test space that will be removed after feedback to the user.
 The property controlling this feature should be set to true:

     testaggregated.enabled: true